U.S. women's plus-size apparel market - statistics & facts

 Plus-size clothing is often described as clothing for larger than average people.
-For women, plus sizes usually start from between size 10 or 14.
-The average U.S. women’s dress size is between 14 and 16, meaning that plus-size is the new average, although it is not typically thought of that way.
-In the past, Lane Bryant was the only shop in town for shoppers of plus-size women’s clothing, but now, many major clothing retailers such as H&M, ASOS, and Mango cater to plus-size customers.
-Department stores like JCPenney boast an extensive line of plus-size jeans and dresses .
-The women’s plus-size apparel market was valued at 9.8 billion U.S. dollars as of 2019, up from 9.7 billion U.S. dollars the year before.
+Sizing in the U.S. varies between retails and even individual items of clothing, but many retailers start plus-size clothing at size 12 or 14.
+The average U.S. women’s dress size is between 16 and 18, meaning that plus-size is the new average, although it is not typically thought of that way.
+In the past, Lane Bryant was the only largely known retailer for shoppers of plus-size women’s clothing, but now, many major clothing retailers such as H&M, ASOS, and Mango cater to plus-size customers.
+The market for U.S. plus-size apparel was valued at 24 billion U.S. dollars in 2020, up from 20.5 billion U.S. dollars in 2016.

 This text provides general information.
 Statista assumes no